WHO AM I

 My God is a transforming God.
 When our sin destroyed the perfection he had created, he went to work continuing to create.
 It's one thing to make something new, it's another to create beauty from the ash heap of destruction.
 That is what he does.
 That is what he is doing.

-I suppose I’m not unique in life to have had struggles and disappointments and losses.
-I imagine that some who wander here to my musings will have trudged through enough of life’s cess pool to rival my story.
+I suppose I am not unique in life to have had struggles and disappointments and losses.
+I imagine that some who wander here to my musings will have trudged through enough of life’s difficulties to rival my story.
 I pray that those same also have known the tenderness of the under-feathers of God as he spreads his wings to comfort, protect, nurture heal, and release.
 I would like to join my voice with yours as we sing from those shadows … because he is our help.

 He will cover you with his feathers, and under his wings you will find refuge; his faithfulness will be your shield and rampart.
 Psalm 91:4